All Episodes

 Okay.

-Uh but anyway, uh, so the timeline is at some point, maybe in the next five or ten minutes, we're told what's scheduled anyway, is they're gonna have a vote, but it's not gonna be an electronic vote, which means it's gonna probably take a a little bit of time, maybe as long as 30, 35, 45 minutes, somewhere in that area.
+But anyway, so the timeline is at some point, maybe in the next five or 10 minutes, we're told what's scheduled anyway is they're going to have a vote, but it's not going to be an electronic vote, which means it's going to probably take a little bit of time, maybe as long as 30, 35, 45 minutes somewhere in that area.

-Uh it will get calls probably just off the house floor from people like Chip Roy and Byron Donalds and others.
+Also, throughout the day, when available when this debate ends and the votes start taking place, we'll get calls probably just off the House floor from people like Chip Roy and Byron Donalds and others.

 Now, we have yet to discuss that Hunter Biden, by the way, is pleading not guilty today to the gun charge against him.

-Ironically, we're told that they're gonna use the defense of the second amendment.
+Ironically, we're told that they're going to use the defense of the Second Amendment.

-However, these are the laws that have been supported by you know his own father.
+However, these are the laws that have been supported by his own father.

-Um it's it's really interesting, and this is I think is the uh I I want to play for you this judge in this case.
+And this is, I think, I want to play for you this judge in this case.

 Remember the judge yesterday notices he's on live TV.